rwightman/posenet-python/README.md

 A conda environment with these packages should suffice: `conda install tensorflow-gpu scipy pyyaml opencv`

-Note: If you want to use the webcam demo, a pip version of opencv (`pip install python-opencv`) is required instead of the conda version.
+Note: If you want to use the webcam demo, a pip version of opencv (`pip install opencv-python`) is required instead of the conda version.
 Anaconda's default opencv does not include ffpmeg/VideoCapture support.

 ### Usage